-Causes a Shooting Pain in Breast
+Causes of a Shooting Pain in Breasts

 If you’re currently experiencing breast pain, you may be nervous about the potential diagnosis.
 It may ease any anxiety you’re feeling to know that breast pain is rarely a symptom of breast cancer.
 However, it is a common symptom of many benign breast conditions.